-Extract and build all the VIRCAM modules, using all the default environments.
-This procedure uses the "pkgin" utility described in [RD43]:
+Extract and build all the VIRCAM modules, using the default "wvcam" target8 and all the default environments.

 - % cmmCopy vcins - % pkginBuild vcins

 The command "cmmCopy vcins <version>" can be used if a particular version of the VIRCAM software is needed.
 Use "cmmHistory vcins" for a description of the versions available.
 By default, the latest version is installed.
 HINT: pkginBuild does not generate much output, but an installation log is written to the file "./INSTALL/pkginBuild.log".
 A more detailed running commentary on the build can be viewed by typing on another terminal (from within the top level source directory).